Updated January 2023

 Are you excited to learn more about Canada's legal system, your ethical responsibilities as a paralegal, and how to write briefs and reports?

 There is also program length to consider.
 Luckily, most paralegal diplomas take just 12 months to complete.
-It's an intensive experience that demands hard work, but compared to law school, a very fast entry into the workforce.
+It's an intensive experience that demands hard work, but compared to law school, it offers a very fast entry into the workforce.

 Are you ready to invest in this process?
 Primed to tackle the challenges of learning these skills, and starting a brand new career?
 If so, you're on the right track.